 - Nonprofit/government accounting

-Private accountants are chiefly focused on the inner financial workings of a specific business.
-They are not considered an independent third party.
-Rather, they’re often found on a business or agency’s payroll.
+Private accountants focus on the inner financial workings of a business.
+They are not independent third parties but are typically employees on the payroll of a business or agency.

-The demand for private accountants is strong.
-It should be noted, however, that it’s not uncommon for accountants to jump between public and private accounting roles during their careers, particularly if they possess an advanced degree.
+It is not uncommon for accountants to jump between public and private accounting roles during their careers, particularly if they possess an advanced degree.

 Nonprofit accountants typically work with government agencies, educational institutions, or charitable organizations.
-They’re also charged with overseeing a nonprofit’s adherence to financial rules that can sometimes be markedly different from the rules that apply to for-profit businesses.
+They oversee a nonprofit’s adherence to financial rules that can sometimes be markedly different from the rules that apply to for-profit businesses.

-Nonprofit accountants chiefly track the flow of business transactions made by a specific nonprofit organization.
-The concepts monitored, such as net assets and donor restrictions, are unique to the field.
+Nonprofit accountants chiefly track the flow of business transactions made by a specific organization.
+The elements that are monitored, such as net assets and donor restrictions, are unique to the field.
 The work environment of a nonprofit accountant is similar to that of a private accountant.
-There is also a certification designed specifically for this field: the Certified Nonprofit Accounting Professional, or CNAP, certification.

 Top Industries for Accounting